-The complaint will be investigated by the Capstone Foster care Complaints Officer, or in some cases this may be an independent person, who would consider the complaint and formulate a response within 28 days.
+The designated complaints officer or a senior worker/ manager will be tasked to investigate the complaint, or in some cases this may be an independent person, who would consider the complaint and formulate a response within 28 days.
 Before the expiry of the 28-day period the agency should inform the following persons:

-- a) The complainant - b) If different, the person on whose behalf the complaint was made, unless the agency considers he/she is not of sufficient understanding, or that it might be likely to cause serious harm to his/her health or emotional condition - c) The independent person (as identified by Capstone SW and not associated with the complaint) - d) Any other person whom Capstone SW considers has sufficient interest in the case (e.g. in the case of a looked after child, the responsible authority)
+- a) The complainant - b) If different, the person on whose behalf the complaint was made, unless the agency considers he/she is not of sufficient understanding, or that it might be likely to cause serious harm to his/her health or emotional condition - c) The independent person (as identified by Capstone North and not associated with the complaint) - d) Any other person whom Capstone North considers has sufficient interest in the case (e.g. in the case of a looked after child, the responsible authority) - e) The Fostering Panel where appropriate